NadavShaar/myLocations/README.md

 - Extendable routing system
 - Saving data in local-storage using redux middleware
 - Mobile friendly
-- Saving map with zoom
+- Saving locations with zoom

 And much more...

 **[Requirements](#Requirements)**